Leadwerks/Benchmarks/README.md

 Culling in this test is very minimal, since there are only three renderable objects, so it's purely just a test of updating draw speed.
 In a more complex scene I would expect to see a larger discrepency between the two renderers.
 This test has a lot of lights but the cost of calculating a visibility set for each shadow map render should be very low.

+I found the performance with lighting in Unity to be a bit unpredictable.
+Moving lights seem to have very little cost, which likely indicates shadowmap updates are staggered.
+Although this can cause jittery shadows, it is a valid technique to use.
+The problem is that it makes measuring speed difficult.
+There seems to be a very significant cost of shadows, even when nothing in the scene is moving.
+It's almost as if the shadows are always being constantly updated, with a defined limit on the max number of shadow refreshes each frame.

 ### Animation ###

 This test evaluates each engine's efficiency when performing skinned animation.
 Each model has a unique skeleton that animates independently.